Mortgage With Defaults

 How much can I borrow if I have defaults?

-Generally, mortgage with default lenders are tighter on their affordability calculation than the normal high street lenders.
-If you have a good credit history, you can borrow up to 5x income.
+Generally, mortgage with default lenders is tighter on their affordability calculation than the normal high street lenders.
+If you have a good credit history, you can borrow up to 5 x income.
 The level of income will play a part, the starting the figure is around £50,000, at this level there are adverse lenders working at 5.5 x income.